dotty-staging/pdbp/index.md

  - `PDBP` is homogeneous,
    - programs are objects (values).

-Programs are defined as members of `class`es that are declared to have the programming capabilities declared in `trait Program`.
+Programs are defined as members of `class`es that are declared to implicitly have the programming capabilities available that are declared in `trait Program`.
-Those capabilities can be made available by `import`-ing them.
+Many programming capabilities come with an operator equivalent.
-Many programming capabilities come with an operator equivalent that can also be made be made available by `import`-ing them.
+They are made available by `import`-ing them.

 Programming with `PDBP` is a lot about passing around programming capabilities.